 3. Meet Face to Face

 Communication is very important.
 If you’d already picked someone from your phone interview, meeting and talking to them personally is even of greater help.
 Although, the personality that they may be showing can also fool you.
-Better also check their historical backgrounds with previous clients for disputes and other helpful information’s and that’s where Tip #4 comes.
+Better also check their history backgrounds with previous clients for disputes and other helpful information’s and that’s where Tip #4 comes.

 4. Investigate the Facts

 Determine the contractor’s specialty.
-As discussed in Tip #3, check their historical backgrounds.
+As discussed in Tip #3, check their history backgrounds.
 Call and check with their previous clients.
 You could also visit the contractor to where he currently works and see how he progresses and the results.

 5. Make Plans, get Bids